seeReadCode/stirstack-deck/PITCHME.md

 # More generally

-> The hardest part of the software task is arriving at a complete and consistent specification, and much of the essence of building a program is in fact the debugging of the specification. ...
+Better productivity via...

+- Reliability
+- Simplicity
+- Comprehensibility

+>  ...To the furnish all the constructs the programmer imagines in the abstract program...
 >
 >–[Fred Brooks: No Silver Bullet](https://web.archive.org/web/20160910002130/http://worrydream.com/refs/Brooks-NoSilverBullet.pdf)